Aaron is uniquely qualified to offer a fun, competitive and highly educational experience

 - M.S. in Parks, Recreation and Sport Administration

-- former Coordinator, Senior Lecturer of International Sport Management The Hague University of Applied
+- Former Coordinator, Senior Lecturer of International Sport Management The Hague University of Applied

 - 7 years of teaching Management and Leadership principles at a University in the U.S.

-- Personal Fitness Trainer (resistance focused)
+- Former Strength Fitness Trainer

 - Member of Bridge of Allan Highland Games planning committee